Originally published on April 25, 2018. Updated June 26, 2024.

 5. Project Gantt chart template

-gantt_tempNeed a Gantt chart template specifically designed for project managers leading complex projects?
+Do you need a Gantt chart template specifically designed for project managers leading complex projects?
 This one will help.
-With detailed task lists and a neutral design, this template is perfect if you have to manage a large project with a long list of activities.
+With detailed task lists and a neutral design, this template is perfect for managing a large project with a long list of activities.

 Download: Spreadsheet123.com (Excel)